firebase/firebase-functions/README.md

 Learn more about the Firebase SDK for Cloud Functions in the [Firebase documentation](https://firebase.google.com/docs/functions/) or [check out our samples](https://github.com/firebase/functions-samples).

-### Have a usage question?
-We get lots of those and we love helping you, but GitHub issues is not the best place for them and they will be closed.
 Here are some resources to get help:

 - Start with the quickstart: https://firebase.google.com/docs/functions/write-firebase-functions
 - Go through the guide: https://firebase.google.com/docs/functions/